PiranhaCMS/piranha.core.docs/src/04. Architecture/02. Authentication/Index.md

 ## Manager Claims

-THe following claims define the different actions the logged in user can perform in the manager interface.
+The following claims define the different actions the logged in user can perform in the manager interface.
 To assign these claims to different users you setup `Roles` which have access to different `Claims`.
 A user can have several roles.

 ### Basic